XMW-USER/PST3/README.md

 - **Compatibility:** Fully compatible with the PS3 browser.
 - **User-friendly Interface:** Designed to be easy to navigate on the PS3.
-- **Multiple Activities:** Supports a variety of web-based activities suitable for PS3 users.

 ## Getting Started